PlusKits/Twice-PDF/README.md

 **Want different terms?**

-If you are an open source developer, I want to help you.
-If you are a business, let's talk.
+If you are an open source developer, I will gladly help.
+Even if you don't need a license, if you are working on a PDF viewer I would love to chat!
+If you are a business, we can talk too.

 Contact: pluskittydev [at] gmail [dot] com